habby1337/yourMusic2.0/README.md

 # 📃About **YourMusic2.0**
-A better interface for your Spotify library.
+A better interface for your Spotify Queue.
 Built with React and the Spotify API.

 ##  ✨ What's new
 - [x] New UI